AliSoftware/SWPromisesDemo/README.md

 The `ResourceFetcher<T>` class is useful as a helper to fetch any resource in the API directly, but it's also useful to manage when the object returned by the API contains relationships.

-For example when you query a `Spaceship` object from the WebService, the `pilots` field in the JSON will contain an array of URLs, each of which are pointing to the endpoint to fetch the corresponding person.
+For example when you query a `Starship` object from the WebService, the `pilots` field in the JSON will contain an array of URLs, each of which are pointing to the endpoint to fetch the corresponding person.

-When building a `Spaceship` object, I have chosen to fill its `pilots` property not with an array of `Strings` (the URLs), but with an array of `ResourceFetcher<Person>` each configured with the corresponding URL.
+When building a `Starship` object, I have chosen to fill its `pilots` property not with an array of `Strings` (the URLs), but with an array of `ResourceFetcher<Person>` each configured with the corresponding URL.
 That way, you know that those represents URLs to `Person` objects/resources (in contrast to plain `String`), and more importantly, you can directly call `fetch()` on those objects to retrieve the corresponding `Person` when you need it.

 ### Model Objects